rommapp/muos-app/README.md

 ## Support

 > [!NOTE]
 > Your device must connect to your RomM instance or home server over Wi-Fi.
 The easiest method is to keep them on the same network and set HOST to the server's IP and the port where RomM is running.
-Advanced users or those using reverse proxies can configure their network and DNS settings as needed ( Host should be like this for reverse proxy https://romm.domain.com ).
+Advanced users or those using reverse proxies can configure their network and DNS settings as needed, using a URL with a domain like `https://romm.domain.com`.

 If you have any issues with the app, please [open an issue](https://github.com/rommapp/muos-app/issues/new) in this repository.
 If the issue is with RomM itself, open an issue in the [RomM repository](https://github.com/rommapp/romm/issues/new/choose).